thomaswmorris/poemsfromtom/README.rst

     poem = curator.get_poem(author="blake", title="THE TYGER")
     print(poem.body)

 assuming that it is in the database (which you can see as ``curator.poems``).
-We can also load contextual poems, so that it loads summer poems during the summer, Christmas poems on Christmas, etc.
+We can also load contextual poems (e.g. so that it loads summer poems during the summer, Christmas poems on Christmas, etc.):

 .. code-block:: python